Updated April 10, 2025

 What is the Chinese government’s response?

-The Chinese government has announced retaliation against U.S. exports into the country beginning March 10, including an additional 10 percent tariff against U.S. fruit, vegetable, and tree nut exports.
+In response to this announcement, the Chinese government has announced retaliation against U.S. exports into the country beginning March 10, including an additional 10 percent tariff against U.S. fruit, vegetable, and tree nut exports.
 Click here for a translation of the Chinese release and list of U.S. products subject to 10 percent tariffs.
 Goods that have been shipped before March 10 and imported into China between March 10 and April 12 shall not be subject to the additional tariffs, according to the release.
 We will update membership as additional and English-translated information becomes available.

 What is the Mexican government response?